This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-The landscape this journey takes you through is indeed, stunning.
-Tea plantations, waterfalls, rolling mountains, clouds and mist all add to the picture perfect movie playing out in front of you.
+The landscape this journey takes you through is, indeed, stunning.
+Tea plantations, waterfalls, rolling mountains, clouds and mist all add to the picture-perfect movie playing out in front of you.
 Given how slow you are travelling it goes surprisingly quickly, which with a backdrop like this is not a good thing.

 Booking Kandy to Ella Train Tickets

-There are overnight sleeper services straight through from Colombo to Ella but I only recommend this if you are getting back and have witnessed the journey in the day time.
+There are overnight sleeper services straight through from Colombo to Ella.
+But I only recommend this if you are getting back and have witnessed the journey in the daytime.

 Kandy to Ella Train costs

-At latest report I got in January 2017, the Kandy to Ella train costs are approx:
+The latest report I got in January 2017, the Kandy to Ella train costs are approx:

 1st class 1250Rs (approx $9)